 What would happen to my plan if I went on maternity leave?

 While on maternity leave, you can continue, reduce or stop your contributions - the choice is yours.
 And when you return to work, you can easily increase or start them back up again.

 If your employer makes contributions into your plan on your behalf, ask them what would happen to these contributions during maternity leave.
 Remember that reducing or stopping your contributions will reduce the amount you get back when you retire.

 - Continue to make contributions into your plan.
 Remember that the contributions your employer makes will stop.

-- Stop making contributions and leave the retirement savings you've built up invested in your plan.
+- Stop making contributions and leave the pension savings you've built up invested in your plan.

 - Transfer the pension savings you've built up to another pension plan.
 Transferring may not be in your best interests as you could lose valuable benefits which can’t be replaced.
 You should speak to a financial adviser before you make a decision.